HeikoKramer/sfdx/cert-prep/data-architect_notes.md

 **Submit a Request for Performance Testing** <br>
 After you create your test plan, include this information in the case description. <br>

 * A copy of the test plan that you created in Performance Assistant.
-(Image shown for example only.)

-Test Plan

   * The time and date when the test starts.
   * The time and date when the test ends.
   * The Organization ID for the sandbox where the test occurs.
     * **Performance tests can be conducted only in a sandbox!**
   * The contact information of the person conducting the test
     * including name, phone number, and email.
   * The business case or scenario to test
     * for example, holiday shopping event or new website launch.
   * The business justification for testing.
   * If you expect volumes over 40 requests per second
     * include the ramp schedule provided in Performance Assistant.

 ### [Create Audit Fields Permission](https://help.salesforce.com/s/articleView?id=000334139&type=1)
 tbd